 Document maintenance

-This document is maintained by the TAP TSI Phase One project team.
+This document is published by the European Railway Agency.
+Any reader detecting errors or needing clarification should contact the European Railway Agency.

-Any reader detecting errors or needing clarification should contact the author.
+Proposals for additions or updates can be sent to the European Railway Agency, and will undergo the Change Control Management process described in the TAP regulation.

 Table of contents